neondatabase/website/content/docs/extensions/pg_embedding.md

 ## Upgrade to pg_embedding for on-disk indexes

 The `pg_embedding` extension version in Neon was updated on August 3, 2023 to add support for on-disk HNSW indexes and additional distance metrics.
-If you installed `pg_embedding` before this date, you can upgrade to the new version (0.3.5 and higher) following the instructions below.
+If you installed `pg_embedding` before this date, you can upgrade to the new version (0.3.5 or higher) following the instructions below.

 The previous `pg_embedding` version (0.1.0 and earlier) creates HNSW indexes in memory, which means that indexes are recreated on the first index access after a compute restart.
 Also, this version only supports Euclidean (2) distance.
 The new `pg_embedding` version adds support for Cosine and Manhattan distance metrics.